🚨 Heads up! This course is no longer supported. We recommend checking out our Webflow Essentials course.

 Transcript

-So, here's the website that we'll be building.
-It's a portfolio site for Creative, and, I'm happy for you to use this exact same layout for yourself, just switch out obviously, the images, and the logo.
-You're probably not going to use a picture of me, find your own picture of your lovely self, standing next to a pole.
-It's really kind of easy site to get built for yourself when you're building a portfolio.
+Hey there.
+In this video we're gonna look at what we'll be creating throughout the site, as well as all the resources that I've got for you to help you along with this video series.
+So here's the website that we'll be building.
+It's a portfolio site for a creative, um, I'm happy for you to use this exact same layout for yourself to switch out, obviously the images and the logo, and you're probably not gonna use a picture of me.
+Um, find your own picture of your lovely self standing next to a pole.
+Um, and yeah, so it's a, it's a really just kind of easy site to get build for yourself when you're building a portfolio.

 • Powered by Marvin